tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites/macos.md

 ## Android

-First make sure to install the required rust android targets:
+First, make sure to install the required rust android targets:

 ```sh
 rustup target add aarch64-linux-android armv7-linux-androideabi i686-linux-android x86_64-linux-android
 ```

-To setup your macOS machine for Android development you can then either install Android Studio or download the tools separetely.
+To set up your macOS machine for Android development you can then either install Android Studio or download the tools separately.

 ### Android Studio